 Display Screen Equipment

-Where our employees and volunteers, for the purposes of their work for us, regularly use computers daily, for continuous periods of an hour or more, we will analyse workstations to identify precautions, implementing these as necessary.
+Where our employees and volunteers, for the purposes of their work for us, regularly use their own computers daily, for continuous periods of an hour or more, we will ask them to analyse workstations to identify precautions, implementing these as necessary.
 We will also provide information, training, eye/eyesight tests (on request) and special spectacles if needed.

 Electricity